rubyguides

 arr.first(n=nil) -> obj or array

-Array#first retrieves the first element from an array.
+Array#first retrieves the leading element from a list.
 It provides a clean, readable way to access elements without using index notation.

 Syntax